INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 Yakovlev Yak-25 & Yak-28

-v1.1.0 / 01 jan 23 / greg goebel
+v1.1.1 / 01 dec 24 / greg goebel

-* Alexander Yakovlev's experimental design bureau (OKB in its Russian acronym) provided the Soviet Union with the excellent "Yak" piston-powered fighters in World War II, and in the postwar period built a set of jet fighters evolved from their piston fighter designs that brief service lives, but allowed Soviet pilots to acquire experience with jet operation.
+* Alexander Yakovlev's experimental design bureau (OKB in its Russian acronym) provided the Soviet Union with the excellent "Yak" piston-powered fighters in World War II, and in the postwar period built a set of jet fighters evolved from their piston fighter designs that had brief service lives, but allowed Soviet pilots to acquire experience with jet operation.
 The future of the Yak organization lay primarily with airliners and transports.

 However, the organization did make a major contribution to Cold War Red air power, in the form of a series of supersonic twinjet combat aircraft, the "Yak-25" through "Yak-28", that were built in good numbers and served in a wide range of roles -- including interceptor, reconnaissance platform, bomber, and countermeasures platform.
 This document provides a history and description of these Yak twinjets.